DIYBookScanner/spreads/doc/plugins.rst

 to *project-directory/done*.
 These files can be used by the output plugins to include the recognized text.

-.. option:: --language LANGUAGE, -l LANGUAGE
+.. option:: --language LANGUAGE

    Tell tesseract which language to use for OCR.
-You can get a list of all installed languages on your system by running ``tesseract --list-langs``.
+You can get a list of all installed languages on your system by running `spread capture --help`.
-   The default is 'eng' (English).

 .. _output_plugs: